What is a Disputed Invoice? – How to Resolve Them

 Come up with a mutually beneficial solution.

-Many times, it is possible to resolve the dispute in-house without taking legal action.
+It is often possible to resolve the dispute in-house without taking legal action.
 So, before you escalate the case, have a conversation with the client.
 You might just come up with a solution that works for everyone.

 For example, if the customer is dissatisfied with the product or service quality, you can offer them a discount or a replacement package.
 If you quoted the wrong fee, apologize to the client, make the required changes and send the correct invoice.